 Casper vs. AAMC PREview: Main Differences

 Casper is a computer-based situational judgment test that measures who you are beyond your hard skills and grades.
-The test was developed in 2010 in Canada to assess a student’s interpersonal and intrapersonal skills, professionalism, ethics and ethical decision making, empathy, and bedside manner.
+The test was developed in 2010 in Canada to assess a student’s interpersonal communication skills, ethical decision-making, empathy, and problem-solving.

-PREview is also a situational judgment test that was developed in the past few years by the AAMC.
-PREview has a multiple choice format and, currently, the test is only required by a handful of medical schools.
+PREview is also a situational judgment test developed over the past few years by the AAMC.
+PREview has a multiple-choice format, and currently, only a handful of medical schools require it.

 Difference #1 — How the Tests Are Formatted

-Both Casper at PREview are a similar length and require similar preparation but the format of the tests is quite different.
+Both Casper and PREview require similar preparation, but their test formats are quite different.
 For Casper, you’re required to answer questions in a live video submission as well as a typed section.
-PREview is a multiple choice test.
+PREview is a multiple-choice test.

 Casper Test Format

-First is a video response section, which asks participants to verbally respond to four video-based scenarios and two word-based scenarios.
+First, there is a video response section that asks participants to verbally respond to four scenarios, some video-based and some word-based.
 Each scenario is followed by two questions.
-You have 1-minute to answer each question in a video recording.
+You have one minute to answer each question in a video recording.
 Once the one minute is up, your answer is automatically submitted.
 You cannot edit, go back, or change your answer.

-Second is a typed response section that asks you to type your responses to five video-based scenarios and three word-based scenarios.
-Each scenario is followed by three corresponding questions.
-You have five minutes to type your responses to all three questions.
-After the five minutes is up, you are automatically advanced to the next scenario.
+Second is a typed response section that asks you to type your responses to seven scenarios, some word-based and some video-based.
+Each scenario is followed by two corresponding questions.
+You have 3.5 minutes to type your responses to both questions.
+After 3.5 minutes, you are automatically advanced to the next scenario.

 You cannot go back and change your answers.
-If your timer runs out or you submit your answers before your allotted five minutes are up, your responses are saved and uploaded automatically.
+If your timer runs out or you submit your answers before your allotted 3.5 minutes are up, your responses are automatically saved and uploaded.

-In total, including an introduction and 2 breaks, the Casper test takes 90-110 minutes to complete.
+In total, including an introduction and two breaks, the Casper test takes 65-85 minutes to complete.

-To learn more about how Casper is scored, read our guide: How the Casper Test Is Scored.
+This is How the Casper Test Is Scored.

 PREview Test Format

-The PREview exam is made up of a series of 30 hypothetical scenarios that students may encounter in medical school.
+The PREview exam consists of 30 hypothetical scenarios that students may encounter in medical school.
 The scenarios are based on real-life situations in healthcare, education, and other settings.
 The questions are developed for premeds, so no healthcare or clinical experience is required to score well on the test.

 Each scenario is a short paragraph that outlines a potential problem students may face.
 The scenario is followed by a list of potential items (responses) that describe the actions you could take in response to the dilemma.
 Students must rate the effectiveness of each response using a 4-point scale: